We would like to share Sean O'Toole's 2013 forecast for the California Real Estate Market. Let us know what you think.

 Supply will remain tight, with the inventory of homes for sale at record lows

 - Government intervention will continue to play a huge role in the foreclosure market.
 The National Mortgage Settlement Program, the Home Affordable Modification Program (HAMP), and the California Homeowner Bill of Rights legislation that goes into effect on January 1, 2013, will all continue to put downward pressure on foreclosures and foreclosure inventory.
 Foreclosures have been a significant source of supply since 2008.
 These continued declines will hurt sales volume in 2013, likely dropping foreclosure supply to half the level seen in 2012.

 - Similar to the impact on demand, the hunkering down of homeowners with equity, and the inability of underwater homeowners to sell, except through short sales, will negatively impact supply.

 - Short sales will likely increase in 2013.
 We believe this is the sole bright spot for housing supply.
 Banks ultimately want to clean up non-performing assets, and short sales give banks clear benefits over foreclosing including: faster disposition, better recovery of value, less political opposition, and reduced risk of homeowner lawsuits.
 That said, short sales are at risk, as the tax exemption established under the Mortgage Forgiveness Debt Relief Act of 2007 is set to expire at the end of this year.
-This tax exemption allows mortgage debt forgiven by a lender in a short sale, loan modification or foreclosure to be exempt from federal taxation.
-We see a low risk that the Act will expire and we expect believe Congress will to extend it for another year.
-Still short sellers and their Realtors should push to close currently pending deals before year end, just to be safe.
+This tax exemption allows mortgage debt forgiven by a lender in a short sale, loan modification, or foreclosure to be exempt from federal taxation.
+We see a low risk that the Act will expire and we believe Congress will extend it for another year.
+Still, short sellers and their Realtors should push to close currently pending deals before year-end, just to be safe.